Choosing Your Program

 Sociology vs Criminology?

-- Students can choose a minor or major in Criminology, or if interested broadly in issues of justice can choose to do a module in Sociology and focus on courses in the Power and Justice area.
-The Criminology modules are more proscriptive.
+• New admission to the Criminology major is discontinued as of September 2026.
+Students interested broadly in issues of Criminology and justice are encouraged to choose a module in Sociology and focus on courses in the Power and Justice area of Sociology.
 The Sociology modules have more flexibility.